Inguro-OU/war-of-memes/README.md

 # 3. What are your benefits?

-Consider the consequences of **untrustworthy communication and behaviors**:
+Consider the consequences of **untrustworthy communication**:

-1. How often do you personally experience **untrustworthy communication & behaviors** described in the seven statements above?
+1. How often do you personally experience **untrustworthy communication** described in the seven statements above?
 2. How often do you personally communicate or behave in an **untrustworthy** way?
 3. How would **you feel** if your colleagues, friends, family members, and strangers behaved and communicated in a **more trustworthy way**, even with people they don't like or disagree with?
 4. How would your colleagues, friends, family members, and strangers feel if **you** communicated and behaved in a **more trustworthy way**, even with people you don't like or disagree with?